eliot-portevin/Hues-in-the-Air/Project Documents/NetworkProtocol.md

 Command sent form server to client.
 Server has received a pause request from client and sends this command to all clients to pause the game.

 ### GAME_ENDED
-Signal sent to clients upon receiving a end game request.
+Signal sent to clients upon receiving an end game request.
 Example: GAME_ENDED <br>
 Command sent form server to client.
-Server has received a end game request from client and sends this command to all clients to end the game and return to their lobbys.
+Server has received an end game request from client and sends this command to all clients to end the game and return to their lobbys.

 ### SEND_CRITICAL_BLOCKS
 Sends the critical blocks and their colour to the client. <br>